Giovanni Bellini: Assessment

-The Bellini cocktail is named in his honor.
+In 1822, German artist and composer Therese Emilie Henriette Winkel copied Bellini's work Christ Blessing for an altarpiece for the Brockwitz church in Dresden, Germany, which is still preserved today.

 Spanish Museums own a scarce, but high-quality, presence of his works.
 The Prado Museum owns a Virgin and child between two Saints, with the collaboration of the workshop.
 The Thyssen-Bornemisza Museum preserves a Nunc Dimittis, and The Real Academia de Bellas Artes de San Fernando holds a Saviour.